wpengine/hwptoolkit/plugins/wpgraphql-logging/readme.txt

 The plugin includes configurable data retention settings.
 You can set automatic cleanup rules to delete logs older than a specified number of days.

-== Screenshots ==

-1. View all GraphQL query logs with filtering and search
-2. Detailed log entry view showing query, variables, and response
-3. Configuration settings for data retention and logging behavior
-4. Export logs to CSV for analysis
+= Where can I find documentation? =
+For detailed usage instructions, developer references, and examples, please visit the [Documentation](https://github.com/wpengine/hwptoolkit/blob/main/docs/plugins/wpgraphql-logging/index.md) folder included with this plugin.

 == Changelog ==

-= 0.1.0 - 2025-01-22 =
+= 1.0.0 - 2025-11-14 =
-* Initial BETA release
+* Initial release
 * Core logging functionality for WPGraphQL request lifecycle
 * Admin interface for viewing and filtering logs
 * CSV export functionality